eBay/tsv-utils/README.md

 number-lines reads from files or standard input and writes each line to standard output preceded by a line number.
 It is a simplified version of the Unix 'nl' program.
 It supports one feature 'nl' does not: the ability to treat the first line of files as a header.
 This is useful when working with tab-separated-value files.
 If header processing used, a header line is written for the first file, and the header lines are dropped from any subsequent files.

 **Options:**
+* `--h|help` - Print help.
-* `--header` - Treat the first line of each file as a header.
+* `--H|header` - Treat the first line of each file as a header.
 The first input file's header is output, subsequent file headers are discarded.
 * `--s|header-string STR` - String to use as the header for the line number field.
 Implies --header.
 Default: 'line'.
 * `--n|start-number NUM` - Number to use for the first line.
 Default: 1.
 * `--d|delimiter CHR` - Character appended to line number, preceding the rest of the line.
 Default: TAB (Single byte UTF-8 characters only.)
-* `--h|help` - Print help.

 **Examples:**
 ```